Dedicated group of professionals committed to empowering women

 Emelia is a passionate, talented, and versatile marketing and communications specialist armed with over 15 years’ industry experience within the resource sector.
 Emelia is results-driven, with the proven ability to ensure that brand messages, standards and communications are both well-understood and effectively implemented.
 She specialises in all internal and external communications, working closely with stakeholders to implement key marketing strategies to propel the sales strategy and create top of mind brand awareness for the company.

-Committee’s Secretariat
+Committee's Treasurer

 Joined the WIMARQ Committee in 2020